This post may contain affiliate links.

-Hacienda Guachipelin is one of the best places to stay in Liberia.
-You can experience zip lines, rappelling, hot springs, waterfalls, horseback riding and traditional Costa Rican food- all within 20 minutes of the Liberia International Airport.
+Hotel Hacienda Guachipelin is one of the best places to stay in Liberia.
+You can experience zip lines, rappelling, hot springs, waterfalls, horseback riding, and traditional Costa Rican food- all within 20 minutes of the Liberia International Airport.

 About Hotel Hacienda Guachipelin

 Hacienda Guachipelin is a hotel and adventure tour operator located near Liberia, Costa Rica in the Guanacaste province.
 The property sits on a vast expanse of land in the Rincon de la Vieja National Park, situating it in some of the most pristine dry tropical forests in Central America.

-We first discovered Hacienda Guachipelin on a trip we had taken to Casitas Tenorio followed by La Carolina Lodge when we were visiting the Rio Celeste area.
+We first discovered Hotel Hacienda Guachipelin on a trip we had taken to Casitas Tenorio followed by La Carolina Lodge when we were visiting the Rio Celeste area.
 I wanted to head to the beach after the time on both family farms, but as luck would have it, it was absolutely pouring rain for days on end, so the beach wasn’t going to be much fun.

 DON’T FORGET TO READ: Weather in Costa Rica

-We had found the ranch hotel online and I was intrigued by the fact that they had so many gorgeous hot springs and great excursions right on the property.
+We had found Hotel Hacienda Guachipelin online and I was intrigued by the fact that they had so many gorgeous hot springs and great excursions right on the property.
 Then as I was talking to some friends who live in Liberia, they mentioned that the food at the restaurant was super delicious and they would drive out just to eat traditional food.

 Well, that sealed the deal.
-We spent two nights and three incredibly rainy days at Hacienda Guachipelin, and I can say that the experience was phenomenal and I can highly recommend it.
+We spent two nights and three incredibly rainy days at Hotel Hacienda Guachipelin, and I can say that the experience was phenomenal and I can highly recommend it.
 What I most loved is that everything offered at the resort is true to Costa Rican culture and traditions, making it a great place to experience the “real” Costa Rica.

 You’ll love: Top 5 Volcanoes You Must Visit in Costa Rica